UBC-MDS/CanadaCovidMetrics/README.md

 There are 4 functions in this package:

--   `total_cumulative_cases` Query total cumulative cases with ability to specify province and date range of returned data.
+-   `get_cases` Query total cumulative cases with ability to specify province and date range of returned data.

--   `total_cumulative_deaths` Query total cumulative deaths with ability to specify province and date range of returned data.
+-   `get_deaths` Query total cumulative deaths with ability to specify province and date range of returned data.

--   `total_cumulative_recovered_cases` Query total cumulative recovered cases with ability to specify province and date range of returned data.
+-   `get_recoveries` Query total cumulative recovered cases with ability to specify province and date range of returned data.

--   `total_cumulative_vaccine_completion` Query total cumulative vaccine completion with ability to specify province and date range of returned data.
+-   `get_vaccinations` Query total cumulative vaccine completion with ability to specify province and date range of returned data.

 ## Installation